 Business people tend to focus on selling their product and go about doing so in a very sales-y way.
-We get it, we’re used to it and we pass it up.
+Audiences are so used to it and pass it up.
 Instead, try telling your story.
 Don’t focus on the product or the service, but tell your audience why it matters to you and your industry.
-It humanizes the process and in turn, makes you seem more personable instead of just a salesperson.
+It humanizes the process and in turn, makes you seem more personable instead of just someone trying to make a sale.

 2. Start shooting video.

-Your first video doesn’t need to be a super formal or serious video.
+Your first video doesn’t need to be a super formal video.
 In fact, don’t make it overly serious.
 It’s not a commercial.
-Be yourself, speak from the heart and do it in your office or at home.
+Be yourself, speak from the heart and film it somewhere you feel comfortable, like in your office or at home.
 Talk about something you feel is pertinent to your industry.
 Not only will this make you come off more personal and less sales-y, but people will now have a face to associate with your brand.

 While LinkedIn is a professional building tool, not everything needs to be blue suits and brown boots.
-Talk about things in your life that are helping build you as a person or provide insight.
+Talk about things in your life that are helping build you as a person, or provide insight on an issue or trend.
 These videos tend to do well and still increase your reach.
 As an example, you could talk about something as simple as a business that’s doing something you’d never seen before and what you thought about it.
-Just keep in mind that LinkedIn is a business tool and not a place to post pictures of your dog.
+Just keep in mind that LinkedIn is a business tool and not a place to post pictures of your dog (unless it's relevant!).

 3. Be an expert.